w3c/wai-quick-start/source/writing.html.erb.md

 <%= related_issues 131, 62 %>
 {:/}

 Use clear and simple headings to group related paragraphs.
-Headings should be short and introduce the following section.
+Headings should usually be short and introduce or summarize a section of text.

 {::nomarkdown}
 <%= example :start, :plural %>